Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 Ulcer, colitis, etc. diseases of the gastrointestinal tract

-Need to pass: coprogram.
+Must pass: coprogram.

-How often: Once every 2 years.
+How often: 1 time every 2 years.

 Endocrine diseases

-It is necessary to hand over: a blood test for thyroid hormones.
+You must take a blood test for thyroid hormones.

-How often: Once a year or after severe stress.
+How often: once a year or after severe stress.

 Important indicator:

-The TSH hormone (thyroid-stimulating hormone) is the main regulator of the thyroid gland, which is produced by the pituitary gland.
+The hormone TSH (thyroid-stimulating hormone) is the main regulator of the thyroid gland, which is produced by the pituitary gland.

 Hepatitis